Humanities Across Borders

 Disseminating the HAB’s humanistic approach to teaching and learning through the consortium’s website, publications, conferences, and pedagogical events, we hope to encourage other institutions in the global South and North to join our efforts.

-Humanities across Borders: Asia and Africa in the World is a new education and research initiative of the International Institute for Asian Studies (IIAS) principally funded by The Andrew W. Mellon Foundation in New York and IIAS, with the support of Leiden University in The Netherlands.
+Humanities across Borders: Asia and Africa in the World (2016-2021) is an education and research initiative of the International Institute for Asian Studies (IIAS) principally funded by The Andrew W. Mellon Foundation in New York and IIAS, with the support of Leiden University in The Netherlands.

 We are a network of universities and their civil society partners across Asia, Africa, Europe and North America.

 The program is a collaborative space for everyday academic activism, both inside and outside the classroom.
 It supports experiments in pedagogical and scholarly practice through comparisons and connections along the Asia-Africa axis of knowledge.